Last Updated on August 19, 2022 by Thalia

 There was a big emphasis on listening to your body and showing yourself grace during your menstrual cycle.

-I wrote that blog post while I was on my period at a time where I needed to allow myself to just be.
+I wrote that blog post while I was on my period at a time when I needed to allow myself to just be.

 And as I write today’s post, again perfectly in sync with my cycle, I’m feeling a little different.